‘The Walking Dead’ Ratings Drop, Still Doubles 2nd Place ‘O’Reilly Factor’

 But there is another statistic to look at for basic cable ratings and that is the weekly performance.
 Fans of The Walking Dead can rest easy knowing that it is still king above all other shows, but there is a news channel out there that fills the other slots in the ratings race every week, and that is Fox News.

-On the chart for the week of February 20th, The Walking Dead clocked 10.4 million viewers.
+On the chart for the week of February 20, The Walking Dead clocked 10.4 million viewers.
 That more than doubles the second place cable show for the week, which was The O’Reilly Factor and it landed 4.1 million viewers on Monday night.
-Of course The O’Reilly Factor airs every day of the week so it also filled the number 3 and 4 slots before The Talking Dead came in and etched out a number 5 slot at 3.9 million viewers.
+Of course, The O’Reilly Factor airs every day of the week so it also filled the No. 3 and 4 slots before The Talking Dead came in and etched out a number 5 slot at 3.9 million viewers.

 We should also mention that, again, The Walking Dead and The Talking Dead this week had to go up against the Oscars and they only have that one night to perform in the ratings game.
 So that made it all the more difficult to get the numbers and slots filled, especially for The Talking Dead.